shiory602/CICCC-WMAD/webDevelopment2/wd2-20210408/README.md

 # Javascript Recap

 ## Promise
+- An **object** which returns some information if the condition in the callback is fulfilled or rejected
+- `.then` method and `async/await` is to handle the promises synchronously.
+- promise vs async/await --> the only difference is the **syntax** (how pretty we want our code to be), but both do the exact same thing behind the scenes.

+JS is by default, kind of **asynchronous** (do stuff at the same time), there are times when we want it not to be doing stuff at the same time. so the solution is **callbacks** (old method), or **promise** (newer method), **async/await** (newest method).
+Most other languages are **synchronous**, but JS likes to do things at the same time (asynchronous).

+- Synchronous code is executed in sequence – each statement waits for the previous statement to finish before executing.
+- Asynchronous code doesn't have to wait – your program can continue to run.

 1. What is the value of the argument that is passed to the `onReject()`?
 ```JS